 c.
 Travel to the Assessment Centres.

 d.
-Fees for the SMS Introductory Saddle Fitting Course (integral to the Scheme).
+Fees for the SMS Introductory Saddle Fitting Course and CPD in Bridle Fitting (integral to the Scheme).

 e.
-Travel and accommodation for the SMS Saddle Fitting Course.
+Travel and accommodation for the SMS Saddle Fitting Course and CPD in Bridle Fitting

 f.
 An allowance for the purchase of saddlery tools.